Networking Strategies For Career Progression

 If you have no experience, say that you work with a business that has many years’ experience in your industry.

-The questions that YOU SHOULD be asking
+Questions YOU SHOULD be asking

 - Where do you recommend I go while I’m here?